Astons answers frequently asked questions about Greece Government Approved Residency By Investment Programme

-Residency in Greece allows you to travel to 26 European countries visa-free and spend there up to 90 days during a given 180-day period.
+Residency in Greece allows you to travel to 26 European countries visa-free and spend up to 90 days during a given 180-day period.

-This particular privilege offers investors an opportunity to be free from effects of the worldwide pandemic, such as border closures and travel restrictions, and make decisions based on personal and business circumstances instead of current restrictions.
+This particular privilege offers investors an opportunity to be free from the effects of the worldwide pandemic, such as border closures and travel restrictions, and make decisions based on personal and business circumstances instead of current restrictions.
 The whole process is pretty quick, it is possible to become a resident of Greece just in 60 days after applying.